graphql/graphql-spec/spec/Section 7 -- Response.md

 The errors it contains should indicate why no data was able to be returned.

-If the `data` entry in the response is present (including if it is the value {null}), the `errors` entry in the response may contain any errors that occurred during execution.
-If errors occurred during execution, it should contain those errors.
+If the `data` entry in the response is present (including if it is the value {null}), the `errors` entry in the response may contain any field errors that were raised during execution.
+If field errors were raised during execution, it should contain those errors.

 **Error result format**